BYUI-CSE210/final-project-team-02-tetris/README.md

 * Pygame

 # Features
-(2) Main Scene
+(1) Main Scene
-·        (2) Play button
+·        (1) Welcoming message
-·        (3) Help button
+·
-(1) Game Scene
+(2) Game Scene
-·        (1) User-controlled paddle
+·        (2) User-controlled paddle
-·        (1) Falling blocks
+·        (2) Falling blocks
-·        (1) Blocks rotation
+·        (2) Blocks rotation
-·        (1) Locked spots detection
+·        (2) Locked spots detection
-·        (2) Life display
 ·        (2) Score display
 ·        (2) Sound effects
-(3) Help Scene
-·        (3) Help text
-·        (3) Back button
-(2) Win Scene
-·        (2) Announcement
-(2) Lose Scene
+(3) Lose Scene
-·        (2) Announcement
+·        (3) Announcement
-·        (2) Restart button
+·        (3) Restart button

 # Extra point comment
-Because of all the features above, we believe that we deserve the extra bonus point.
-Other than that, we used most of the principles of programming with classes learned in class, including maintainability.
-We understand that the program not perfect and easily be improved because it was built following the principles of maintainability.
+Given of all the features above, we believe that we deserve the extra bonus point.
+Additionally, we used almost all of the principles of programming with classes learned in class, including maintainability.
+We understand that the program is not perfect at this time but it can easily be improved.

 ## Authors
 * Baron Tshibasu (tshibasubaron@yahoo.fr)